smy5152/newsweek-clone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: The Next Web - Clone
+# Project Name: Newsweek - Clone

-## Week 2 Collaborative Project
+## Week 3 Collaborative Project

 Beaufitul responsive and mobile first web-page design is the future.
 With mobile devices and multiple size and input devices dominating and growing exponentially, this is going to be the front-end revolution.